programminghistorian/ph-submissions/lessons/correspondence-analysis-in-R.md

 ## Interpreting the Correspondence Analysis

 The data plots look nicer, but how well can we trust the validity of this data?
 Our first hint is to look at the dimensions.
-In the Harper data, only eleven and ten percent explanatory value appear on the horizontal and vertical axis respectively for a total of 21 percent!
+In the Harper data, only eleven and ten percent explanatory value[^ "Explanatory value" refers to the distance of the data points away from the centre of the graph.
+Each dimension will account for some of the "distance" the datapoints diverge from the centre.] appear on the horizontal and vertical axis respectively for a total of 21 percent!
 That does not sound promising for our analysis.
 Remembering that the total number of dimensions is equal to the number of rows or columns (whichever is smaller), this could be concerning.
 When such low values occur, this usually means the data points are quite evenly distributed, and that MPs are evenly distributed on CPCs is a fairly well established convention of parliament.

-Another way to look at the data is through inertia values for each data point and the for the graph as a whole.
+Another way to look at the data is through inertia [^ In general, inertia in statistics refers to the variation or "spread" of a dataset.
+It is analgous to standard deviation in distribution data.] values.
 More details about inertia can be found in the [appendix](#appendix), but on the graph, data points far away from the origin have greater inertia.
 High inertia points suggest outliers -- actors or events that have fewer connections than the ones near the centre.
 Low inertia values suggest data points that have more in common with the group as a whole.
 As an analysis tool, it can be useful for finding renegade actors or subgroups in the dataset.
 If all the points have high inertia, it could be an indicator of high diversity or fragmentation for the networks.
 Low overall inertia could be an indicator of greater cohesiveness or general convergence.
 What it means will depend on the dataset.
 For our graphs, no datapoint ventures too far beyond 2 steps from the mean.
 Again, this is an indicator that the relationships are relatively evenly distributed.

 Let's look at the data more closely: